-On November 15, 2016, our Board of Directors authorized the repurchase of up to \$200 million of our common stock, which we completed during the third quarter of Fiscal 2017.
-On August 16, 2017, our Board of Directors approved the repurchase of up to an additional \$300 million of our common stock.
-This new repurchase program is authorized to be executed through August 2019, and is funded using our available cash and borrowings on our ABL Line of Credit.
-As of February 3, 2018, we had \$217.2 million available for purchase under this share repurchase program.
+On August 16, 2017, our Board of Directors authorized the repurchase of up to \$300 million of common stock, which completed during the fourth quarter of Fiscal 2018.
+On August 15, 2018, our Board of Directors authorized the repurchase of up to an additional \$300 million of common stock.
+This new repurchase program, which is in addition to the share repurchase program approved by our Board of Directors in August 2017, is authorized to be executed through August 2020.
+This repurchase program is funded using our available cash and borrowings on our ABL Line of Credit.

-During Fiscal 2017, we repurchased 3,006,720 shares of common stock for \$282.5 million under our share repurchase programs.
+During Fiscal 2018, we repurchased 1,459,861 shares of common stock for \$218.7 million, inclusive of commissions, under our share repurchase programs.
+As of February 2, 2019, we had \$298.4 million available for purchase under our share repurchase authorization.